| Home Earth

 Religions: Main religion is Christian Ortodox 65%, Muslim 19%, Roman Catholic 4%, Protestant 1%, other.

 Languages: Serbian (official, official alphabet is Cyrillic as well as Latin); Romanian, Hungarian, Slovak, and Croatian (all official in Vojvodina province); Albanian (Shqip, official in Kosovo)

 Natural resources: Oil, gas, coal, iron ore, copper, lead, zinc, antimony, chromite, nickel, gold, silver, magnesium, pyrite, limestone, marble, salt, arable land.

 Agriculture products: Wheat, maize, sugar beets, sunflower, beef, pork, milk.

 Industries: Sugar, agricultural machinery, electrical and communication equipment, paper and pulp, lead, transportation equipment.

-note - in Kosovo both the Euro and the Yugoslav dinar are legal.
+note - in Kosovo both the Euro and the Serbian dinar are legal.

 Note: External links will open in a new browser window.

 Official Sites of SerbiaSerbia is a parliamentary republic with a unicameral parliament, the Narodna Skupština (general assembly).
 The government is divided into the usual three branches, a legislative (the parliament), an executive (government) and the judiciary.
 Head of state is the president.
 The president is elected by popular vote every five years.
 Head of the government is the prime minister.
 He is appointed by the president.